-l, (Parent or legal guardian) herek by give permission for any and all medical or dental
+, (Parent or legal guardian) hereb y give permission for any and all medical or dental

 attention to my child (child's name)

 may be contacted.
-I also ass ume the responsibility for the payr on of the person(s) listed below until such time as I nent of any such treatment.
+I also o assume the responsibility for the paym n of the person(s) listed below until such time as I ent of any such treatment.
 This release form is in

-effect between the following g dates: to
+effect between the follow wing dates: to to

 Family name:

 Address:

 Home phone: Business phone: Cell phone:

 Insurer:

 Policyholder's name:

-Policyholder's relationship:
+Policyholder's relationsh ip:

 Policy number:

 Plan /group number:

 Verification number:

-In case I cannot be reached, any of the following persons may act on my behalf:
+In case I cannot be react hed, any of the following persons may a ct on my behalf:

 Nanny: phone

 phone

+Neighbor/friend: phone

 phone

-= phone

 School representative: phone

 Coach: phone

-MEDICAL INFORMATION
+MEDICAL INFORMATIO DN .

-phone
+Physician: phone

-Date of birth: Known aller raies:
+Date of birth: Known aller gies:

-Current medications: gies: Last tetanus shot (date):
+Current medications: phone gies: Last tetanus shot (date):

-diabetes, or other major or chronic
+Medical conditions (asth nma, diabetes, or other major or chronic illnesses):

-care prescribed by a duly lice reby give my consent for emergency medical entistry.
-This care may be given under whatever g of my dependent.
+eby give my consent for emergency medical

+ly licensed Doctor of Medicine or of Der / to preserve the life, limb or well being ntistry.
+This care may be given under whatever of my dependent.
-Signature (parent or legal gu Today's date:

-Witnessed by:

-Ioday's date: